CSE512-14W/fp-sueshoe-chenhung/README.md

 Susanne was responsible for data collection and preparation, the poster and the paper.
 Chase built the visualization, including coming up with the equation to calculate the force between the nodes.

-We were not able to fully implement our design (the filters are still under construction) but present a proof of concept for a new way to experience and explore the Seattle Band Graph.
+Parts of the design (the filters) are still under construction but we present a proof of concept for a new way to experience and explore the Seattle Band Map.

 ## Running Instructions